-A more classical Dehn--Nielsen--Baer (DNB) map $\Map(S) \to \Out(F_\infty)$ can also be studied, where $S$ is an infinite-type surface and $\pi_1(S)$ is identified with $F_\infty$, the free group with a countable generating set.
-Then, having the DNB map as an isomorphism has another interpretation that \emph{every homotopy equivalence $S\to S$ is homotopic to a homeomorphism.} Das in \cite{das2023strong} showed this is not the case when $S$ is a noncompact surface without boundary, by providing an uncountable set of pairwise nonhomeomorphic surfaces that are all homotopy equivalent.
-Furthermore, Das--Gadgil--Nair in \cite{das2023goldman} characterized when a homotopy equivalence between noncompact surfaces without boundary is homotopic to a homeomorphism using the Goldman bracket.
+Having the DNB map as an isomorphism has another interpretation that \emph{every homotopy equivalence $S\to S$ is homotopic to a homeomorphism.} Das in \cite{das2024strong} showed this is not the case when $S$ is a noncompact surface without boundary, by providing an uncountable set of pairwise nonhomeomorphic surfaces that are all homotopy equivalent.
+Furthermore, Das--Gadgil--Nair in \cite{das2025goldman} characterized when a homotopy equivalence between noncompact surfaces without boundary is homotopic to a homeomorphism using the Goldman bracket.

 As a different kind of homomorphism to $\Map(\G)$, we also remark that recently Udall \cite{udall2024the-sphere} constructed a map $\Psi: \Map(M_\G) \to \Map(\G)$ using a retraction $M_\G \to \G$, where $M_\G$ is the double handlebody constructed from the double of the thickening of $\G$.
 Extending \cite{laudenbach1974topologie,hatcher2004homology,brendle2023the-mapping} to infinite graphs $\G$, he showed that $\Psi$ is surjective and the kernel of the map $\Psi$ is generated by the Dehn twists about core spheres (corresponding to the core subgraph of $\G$, the smallest connected subgraph of $\G$ containing all immersed images of $S^1$).
 He further showed that the corresponding short exact sequence splits.